Avocados are not acidic, which means you can eat them on an Alkaline Diet.

 - Vitamin B5: 14% of the RDA

 - Vitamin E: 10% of the RDA

-It also contains zinc, phosphorus, magnesium, copper, manganese and other minerals in small amounts, while also being low in carbohydrates, with 160 calories and 15 grams of protein.
-Apart from the list of vitamins and minerals that avocado contains, it also provides you with fiber which can contribute to weight loss.
+They also contain zinc, phosphorus, magnesium, copper, manganese and other minerals in small amounts, while also being low in carbohydrates, with 160 calories and 15 grams of protein.

 Concluding Thoughts – Are Avocados Acidic or Alkaline?

 Avocados and avocado oil should be added to your diet barring some allergy, they really are that good.
-Unfortunately, avocados are acidic.
-Start to add this super food to your regular diet today and see how quickly you begin to notice the overall amazing benefits!
+Fortunately, avocados are alkaline, and not acidic, as well.
+Start to add this superfood to your regular diet today and see how quickly you begin to notice the overall amazing benefits!

 Read Next: Your Super Review